B&E Program and Course

 environment build on early research conducted during her Honours BA in

-Environmental Studies from I graduated the MES program with a
+I graduated the MES program with a

 completed Plan of Study in Small Business and Environmental Practices.